AsadBashir198/SIT-725-Prac-4-Databases/README.md

 <p>This repository contains code for Week 4 practical session.</p>

 <h2>Objective:</h2>
-<p>Learn how to set up a backend server using Node.js and Express.js, connect it to a frontend HTML page, and serve data through REST APIs.</p>
+<p>Learn how to set up a backend server using Node.js and Express.js, connect it to a frontend HTML page, serve data through REST APIs, and work with MongoDB as the data store.</p>

 <h2>Steps To Follow</h2>
 <ol>